Please upload all relevant files for quick & complete assistance.

 Here, you can use a comma right after an introductory phrase or clause, where the comma informs the readers about the introductory clause or phrase that has come to a close and that the central part of the sentence is about to begin.

 If you are worried about "how to use commas in a list?"
 Here the rule is easy.
-You need to use a comma to divide each object into a series or a group of three or more items with the same action, function and form in a sentence.
+You need to use a comma to divide each object into a series or a group of three or more items with the same action, function, and form in a sentence.

 For example, I bought crayons, brushes, and papers from the market.

 Another correct use of a comma is to enclose the clauses that are not essential to the meaning of a sentence.
 The essential clauses are named restrictive, and the nonessential clauses are called nonrestrictive.
-The clauses can begin with a relative pronoun such as who, which, whom, that, whose.
+The clauses can begin with a relative pronoun such as who, which, whom, that, and whose.
 Here the relative pronoun refers to the noun or pronoun that precedes it.

 If you want to use a direct quotation or exact words uttered by someone within a written piece, you can use commas before mentioning or identifying the person.
 It is because the verb that refers to the speaker's words is enclosed within commas.